infojam-james/Test-Cases/Investigations/Reopening-an-Investigation/investigations-10.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Reopening an Investigation - Notification to Case Lead
+#Re-opening an Investigation - Notification to Case Lead

 ##Description
 A Case Lead should receive an email notification when they are required to make amendments to an investigation that has been previously submitted.